A cautious use of auxiliary outcomes for decision-making in randomized clinical trials: The use of auxiliary outcomes to test treatment effects in subgroups

-\textit{Simulation scenarios.} To select an appropriate method, analysts should account for context-specific considerations and compare relevant operating characteristics of alternative methods across plausible scenarios.
+\textit{Simulation scenarios.} To prepare a study protocol, practical considerations such as expected enrollment and dropout rates, need to be combined with realistic simulations studies.
+In our setting, investigators expect a positive association between effects on the auxiliary and primary outcomes, and simulations should explore violations of this assumption to evaluate whether relevant operating characteristics are severely compromised or not.
+Also, variations in the prior probability model and utility functions can be presented to the stakeholders; we will discuss this later in this section.
 Here, we consider $15$ scenarios with different configurations of treatment effects and correlation between primary and auxiliary outcomes.
-We included five configurations for the treatment effects:\\ 1. there are no treatment effects for the primary and auxiliary outcomes in both subgroups;\\ 2. there are no treatment effects for the primary outcome in both subgroups, but there is a positive treatment effect for the auxiliary outcome in subgroup $k=1$;\\ 3. there is a positive treatment effect for the primary outcome in subgroup $k=1$, but there are no treatment effects on the auxiliary outcomes;\\ 4. there are positive treatment effects for both the primary and auxiliary outcomes in subgroup $k=1$;\\ 5. there is a positive treatment effect for the primary outcome in subgroup $k=1,$ but there is a negative treatment effect for the auxiliary outcome within the same subgroup.
+We included five configurations for treatment effects:\\ 1) there are no treatment effects for the primary and auxiliary outcomes in both subgroups; 2) there are no treatment effects for the primary outcome in both subgroups, but there is a positive treatment effect for the auxiliary outcome in subgroup $k=1$; 3) there is a positive treatment effect for the primary outcome in subgroup $k=1$, but there are no treatment effects on the auxiliary outcomes; 4) there are positive treatment effects for both primary and auxiliary outcomes in subgroup $k=1$; 5) there is a positive treatment effect on the primary outcomes in subgroup $k=1,$ but there is a negative treatment effect on the auxiliary outcomes in the same subgroup.

 For each of these five configurations, we generate data with various degrees of correlation between the primary and auxiliary outcomes.
 We set the marginal probability for the control arms to $\pr(Y_{k,i} =1 \mid C_{k,i} =0) = 0.2$, and $\pr(S_{k,i} =1 \mid C_{k,i} =0) = 0.5$ for $k=1,2.$ If there is a positive treatment effect for the primary and/or auxiliary outcome, then $\pr(Y_{k,i} =1 \mid C_{k,i} =1) = 0.4$ and $\pr(S_{k,i} = 1\mid C_{k,i} =1) = 0.75,$ otherwise, the probabilities are identical to the ones for the SOC arm.
 For configuration 5, with a negative effect on the auxiliary outcomes (subgroup $k=1$), we set for $\pr(S_{k,i} =1 \mid C_{k,i} =0) = 0.75$ and $\pr(S_i =1 \mid C_{k,i} =1) = 0.5.$ Finally, in our simulation scenarios, the odds-ratios are $R_{k,c}=1, 2,$ or $10$ for subgroups $k=1,2$ and arms $c=0,1.$